-Crowdestates does not charge investors any loan setup, due-diligence or annual account operation fees.
-All interest accrued on the loan is passed to the investors.
+Crowdestates does not currently charge investors any loan setup, due-diligence or annual account operation fees.
 If you wish to exit your loan prior to maturity you will charged an exit fee.

 Please read more about the risks of lending money here.

 - Interest rolled up - Both interest and principal will be returned when the loan ends.

 - Interest only - Interest will be paid regularly over the period of the loan and the principal is returned once the loan ends.